kiwitcms/open-source-test-management/README.md

 # Rinse & repeat

-It goes without saying but this is an iterative process.
+This is an iterative process.
 Design it like that from the start.
 Set aside a regular period in which you will be evaluating your testing process(es) and tweaking them as needed.